 3. Give Readers a Reason to Join Your Email List

-One of the most common mistakes in email marketing is when business owners create an online mailing list, but don’t give anyone a reason to join it.
+One of the most common mistakes in email marketing is when business owners create an online mailing list but don’t give anyone a reason to join it.
 Think about the emails you receive yourself each day from other businesses.
-Things that catch your eye, such as recipes, tips, coupons, and discounts, are likely to catch the eyes of your readers as well.
+Things that catch your eyes, such as recipes, tips, coupons, and discounts, are likely to catch the eyes of your readers as well.
 So, make it clear on your signup form that you will be offering such things in your newsletter as well.

 4. Collect Your Own Prospect Email Addresses

 There are a lot of websites out there that offer email addresses for sale for marketing purposes.
 Many promises to help businesses build up their email marketing lists quickly and make more conversions right away.
 However, sending out emails to people who never asked to be on your mailing list is a blackhat tactic that can get you labeled as a spammer.
 You will also have no guarantee that the email addresses you are purchasing are even valid.
 That’s why it’s better to use whitehat techniques to build your email list up, even if it takes a bit more time.

 5. Don’t Use Standard Email Services to Send Bulk Mailings